 Imagine a butcher with a dull knife, only to prevent him from cutting himself!

-The tools are designed for basic safety though, just like a knife doesn't abruptly blow up in your face, the features of Cosmos has been designed to be relatively easy to reason about.
+Cosmos is designed for basic safety though, just like a knife doesn't abruptly blow up in your face if handled responsibly, the features of Cosmos has also been designed to be relatively easy to reason about.